ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/abiotic_implementation.md

 The **latent heat flux** is derived by conversion of surface evaporation as calculated by the hydrology model.

-The **ground heat flux** is calculated as the residual of the energy balance:
+The **ground heat flux** is calculated as the residual of the energy balance at the soil surface:

 $$G = R_n - H_s - \lambda E_s$$